-Conservative Prime Minister Scott Morrison has said the plan is unrealistic and that he is strongly opposed to the takeover bid to avoid what he believes will be a sharp rise in electricity prices for Australians.
+Conservative Prime Minister Scott Morrison has mentioned that the plan is unrealistic and that he is strongly opposed to the takeover bid, in order to avoid what he believes will be a sharp rise in electricity prices for Australians.
 Cannon-Brookes dismissed this risk by saying that the eight-year notice period would give the market time to prepare for the changes, without impacting consumers’ energy bills.
 Responsible for 8% of Australia’s total emissions, AGL is the country’s largest CO2 emitter.
-And Australia currently has the highest per capita emissions of any country in the world.
-Closing these coal-fired power stations would have a significant impact on reducing emissions to zero by 2035!
+Moreover, Australia currently has the highest per capita emissions of any country in the world.
+Closing these coal-fired power stations would make a significant impact on reducing emissions to zero by 2035!

 A 2nd offer rejected